Reference

 )

-Computes the is_charging expressions per row of df_cons for the constraints that are within (intra) the representative periods.
+Computes the is_charging expressions per row of cons for the constraints that are within (intra) the representative periods.

 This function is only used internally in the model.